What is Video Header Bidding?

 However, there were some negative issues with header bidding for both buyers and the publishers, such as running multiple auctions for an impression that increases CPMs.

-Google recently updated their DFP, double-click for publishers, and there seems to be no need for header bidding now.
+Google recently updated their DFP, which is double-click for publishers, and there seems to be no need for header bidding now.
 Ad tech companies and other demand-side platforms need not pay ADX tax now but can access more ad inventory.

 The demand sources can now bite against direct-sold inventory.
 Google DFP clients can also use the ‘First Look’ tool that allows publishers to give the ad buyers the chance to bid on inventory.
 ‘First look’ tool was offered to the only publishers.